otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/assessments/project/README.md

 ## Assessment Requirements - Backend Application using Express

-### Design Phase - Learning Outcome 1 (5%)
+### Design Phase - Learning Outcome 1 (10%)

 Before you start developing your application, you need to create a design document that outlines the structure of your application.
 This will help you plan your work and ensure that you are meeting the requirements of the assessment.

 To move onto the Development Phase, the course lecturer must approve your design document.

-In `documentation.md`, include the following:

-- An Entity Relationship Diagram (ERD) showing six models, their fields and relationships.
+#### Entity Relationship Diagram (ERD)

+- Create an ERD using a digital tool of your choice that shows six models, their fields and relationships.
 - For each field, include its name, data type and constraints.
 - For enum fields, include the possible values.

+#### API Endpoints

+- In a table formt, show the endpoints you will implement for your application.
-- A list of endpoints you will implement.
-For each endpoint, include the:
+- For each endpoint, include:
   - HTTP method
   - Endpoint URL
   - Brief description of what the endpoint does
   - Authentication requirement (if applicable)
   - Role-based access control requirement and roles
   - Path parameters (if applicable)
   - Query parameters (if applicable)
   - Body parameters (if applicable)

 Here is an example of how to document an endpoint: